Ncurses

-ncurses (new curses) is a programming library for creating textual user interfaces (TUIs) that work across a wide variety of terminals; it is written in a way that attempts to optimize the commands that are sent to the terminal, so as to reduce the latency experienced when updating the displayed content.
+ncurses (new curses) is a programming library for creating textual user interfaces (TUIs) that work across a wide variety of terminals.
+It is written in a way that attempts to optimize the commands that are sent to the terminal, to reduce the latency experienced when updating the displayed content.

 ncurses is a free and open-source software emulation of curses from System V Release 4.0 (SVr4).

 There are bindings for ncurses in a variety of programming languages, including Ada, Common Lisp, Python, Gambas, Ruby, PHP, JavaScript, Perl, Object REXX (ooRexx) and Rust.

 History

 As the new version, ncurses is a free and open-source software emulation of the System V Release 4.0 (SVr4) curses, which was an enhancement over the discontinued 4.4 BSD curses.
 The XSI Curses standard issued by X/Open is explicitly and closely modeled on UNIX System V.

 curses

-The first curses library was developed at the University of California at Berkeley, for a BSD operating system, around 1980 to support Rogue, a text-based adventure game.
+The first curses library was developed at University of California, Berkeley, for a BSD operating system, around 1980 to support Rogue, a text-based adventure game.
 It originally used the termcap library, which was used in other programs, such as the vi editor.

 The success of the BSD curses library prompted Bell Labs to release an enhanced curses library in their System V Release 2 Unix systems.
 This library was more powerful and instead of using termcap, it used terminfo.
 However, due to AT&T's policy regarding the distribution of source code, the improved curses library was not widely adopted in the BSD community.